 And, I'm an unapologetic treehugger.
 My family loves to walk in forests and there we feel our strongest bonds - tangled yet simple.
 I worry about desforestation, and in my own way, seek to preserve the woods.

 In art and life, I'm fascinated by the jittery conflict I see between abstraction and realism, and the simplified geometries imposed on the world by humans - bridges, buildings, frames, etc. - and the complex and "wild" geometry we think nature imposes on us.

-Lately, instead of buying frames and attaching them to my collages and paintings, I've been using visual framing as a deliberate and integral part of my work.
+Instead of buying frames and attaching them to my art, I often use visual framing as an integral part of the images.
 Through framing, I explore ideas about reverance and sentimentality.
-I merge landscape imagery with frames, buildings, construction, and decorative artifacts such as rugs and wallpaper patterns.
+I merge landscape imagery with images of frames, buildings, construction, and decorative artifacts such as rugs and wallpaper patterns.

-Trained in printmaking and photography, I now include paint and ceramics: merging media and elements into highly textured collages.
+Trained in printmaking and photography, I also work with paint and ceramics: merging media and elements into highly textured collages.

 - Lori Bradley